ManuelBCU/An-lisis-twitter-pol-ticos/README.md

 # How did I do it?
-## Spanish politics twitter accounts, a lexical analysis.
+## Spanish politicians Twitter accounts, a lexical analysis.

 Spain faces its 14th general elections on April 18.
 In this article I analyze the twitter account of the principle candidates, locating the main topic of the campaign and analyzing the difference and similiarities in their discourses.